AlexXD121/Odoo-X-Adani-/README.md

 ## 👨‍⚖️ Judge's Guide: How to Test the MVP

-Follow this walkthrough to verify the "Alive" logic of GearGuard.
+Follow this walkthrough to verify the "Alive" logic of MaintFlow.

 ### Step 1: Login & Setup
 1. Run the seed script to populate test data: